paulashby/Console-Finances/README.md

 * The greatest decrease in losses (date and amount) over the entire period.

-The ultimate goal was to log the analysis to the console, formatted to match the example output:
+The ultimate goal was to log the analysis to the console, formatted to match the following example output:

   ```text
   Financial Analysis